 - Your body may eventually grow tired, you may lie awake some nights listening to your past regrets, you may miss your only love, you may see the world around you overcome by negativity, or know your respect has been trampled on by unfriendly faces.
 There is only one thing for healing that works every time – to rediscover what excites you and then dive deeper into it.
 That’s the only positive effort that a battered mind can never exhaust, never alienate, never be tortured by, never fear or doubt, and never dream of regretting.
 (Angel and I discuss this in more detail in the “Passion & Growth” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - Just one small step today.
 That’s all.
 True purpose has no time limit.
 True passion has no deadline.
 Don’t stress and overwhelm yourself.
 Just do what you can right now – just the next smallest step on a meaningful path.

-What distinguishes many of us who are actively pursuing a small piece of our dreams from those of us on the couch is that some of us have learned the hard way – perhaps through a severe loss or crisis – that life is short, and that we must capitalize on the priceless opportunities each day gives us, on the raw potential our minds and bodies are capable of, and on every ounce of willpower we can muster to make our journeys worthwhile.
+What distinguishes many of us who are actively pursuing passion, from those of us on the couch, is that some of us have learned the hard way – perhaps through a severe loss or crisis – that life is short, and that we must capitalize on the priceless opportunities each day gives us, on the raw potential our minds and bodies are capable of, and on every ounce of willpower we can muster to make our journeys worthwhile.

 Of course, we can’t do it all and we can’t have it all.
 Sometimes we have to say no to good things to be able to say yes to the most important things.
 Sometimes we have to take little risks with our time and energy.
 But in life, if you don’t risk anything, you risk everything.

-So go head and take a little risk today.
+So go ahead and take a little risk today.